On Projections in the Noncommutative 2-Torus Algebra: Equations for a projection in

-The conditions for $p$ to be a projection yield a set of functional equations for the functions $p_i(x) \in C(\R/\Z)$
+The conditions for $p$ to be a~projection yield a~set of functional equations for the functions $p_i \in \Coo(\R/\Z)$

 Some of the above equations are redundant and the number of independent ones is $3M +2$.
-It can be easily seen by noticing that the equations (\ref{selfad}-\ref{idemp2}) with $k < 0$ are equivalent to those with $k >0$, because the functions $p_k(x)$ with negative indices are actually defined by (\ref{selfad}) with $k > 0$.
-For $M = 0$ formulas (\ref{selfad}-\ref{idemp2}) imply $p_0(x) \equiv 1$ as one may expect.
-When $M = 1$ one obtains the familiar Power-Rieffel equations \cite{Rieffel1}.
-However, for $M \geq 2$ the equations become more and more involved and even the existence of a solution is not obvious.
-In \cite{Magisterka} we found four particular solutions to (\ref{selfad}-\ref{idemp2}) with $M = 2$, which represent different classes of $K_0(\A_{\theta})$.
-In the next sections we present a generalisation of the construction given in \cite{Magisterka}.
-Before we start solving the equations (\ref{selfad}-\ref{idemp2}) let us adopt the following definition and make some general comments.
+It can be easily seen by noticing that equations~\eqref{selfad}--\eqref{idemp2} with $k < 0$ are equivalent to those with $k >0$, because the functions $p_k$ with negative indices are actually def\/ined by~\eqref{selfad} with $k > 0$.
+For $M = 0$ formulae~\eqref{selfad}--\eqref{idemp2} imply $p_0(x) \equiv 1$ as one may expect.
+When $M = 1$ one obtains the familiar Powers--Rief\/fel equations~\cite{Rieffel1}.
+However, for $M \geq 2$ the equations become more and more involved and even the existence of a~solution is not obvious.
+In~\cite{Magisterka} we found four particular solutions to~\eqref{selfad}--\eqref{idemp2} with $M = 2$, which represent dif\/ferent classes of $K_0(\A_{\theta})$.
+In the next sections we present a~generalisation of the construction given in~\cite{Magisterka}.
+Before we start solving the equations~\eqref{selfad}--\eqref{idemp2} let us adopt the following def\/inition.